 So what does this mean for you Jamie?

+This is a chronic invisible Illness.
+It matured when I was 20 years old and according to doctors its genetic.
 These two disorders have put restrictions on what I am able to do without becoming sick (nauseated, migraines, puking, panic attacks, passing out).
 By following these restrictions I am able to live the most “normal” life I can live - if I do not follow them I become very sick and am usually forced to take spot treatment medications, go to sleep and spend the rest of the day (sometimes week) in bed.
 I have spent almost six years studying my “triggers” to know what I am able to do and how to do it.

 above is the overview of the disorder. if you'd like to know more of my personal experience with it and how it effects me, below is that…